forrestxu123/Android-Framework-System-Design/quality/quality.md

 **Registering Crash Signal Handlers Approach**

-By leveraging signal handlers, developers can inject their crash reporting logic to transmit the log to a monitoring service.
+By leveraging signal handlers in native C/C++, developers can inject their crash reporting logic to transmit the log to a monitoring service.
 This approach is valuable for addressing native crashes and adapting crash reporting to meet specific development needs.

 #### 1.2.4  Strategies to Prevent Crashes
 In this section, we'll In this section, we'll focus on coding best practices and a solutions to enhance stability.